AdamIsrael/heimdall/README.md

 - ~~Add oauth2 support for user authentication~~ JWT is more appropriate for API authentication.
 - Use external file (yaml or json) for configuration
+- Ability to process payments via Stripe and (maybe) Paypal

 # TODO